The Informant!: Production

-In 2002, after completing Ocean's Eleven, Soderbergh announced his intent to adapt the book The Informant by Kurt Eichenwald, a former journalist for The New York Times.
+In 2002, after completing Ocean's Eleven, Steven Soderbergh announced his intent to adapt the book The Informant by Kurt Eichenwald, a former journalist for The New York Times.
 Scott Z. Burns wrote the script based on the book.

 Production began in May 2008 in Decatur, Illinois.
 Filming was also done at the former Whitacre mansion in Moweaqua, Illinois, a small town about 25 miles from Decatur, and at Illini Country Club in Springfield, Illinois.
 Some exterior shots were done in Mesa, Arizona, in November 2008.
 Other portions of the film were shot in the Coachella Valley, California.
 The film was released on September 18, 2009.
 Damon gained 20–30 pounds for the role in order to look more like Whitacre.

-For the film Soderbergh cast a number of stand up comedians in prominent and supporting roles, including Andrew Daly, Joel McHale, Allan Havey, Tom Papa, Patton Oswalt, Rick Overton, Paul F. Tompkins, the Smothers Brothers and Bob Zany.

 Release

-The film was released on September 18, 2009 in the United States.
+The film was released on September 18, 2009, in the United States.

+Reception

 Box office

 The film opened at #2 behind Cloudy with a Chance of Meatballs with $10,545,000.
 As of December 17, 2009, the film had grossed $33,316,821 domestically and $41,771,168 worldwide.

 In the United Kingdom, the film opened at #10 with £179,612 from the opening weekend.
 It was the third highest new entry after A Serious Man and The Twilight Saga: New Moon.